 Setting a good root password is the most basic requirement for having a secure system.
 See passwd(1) for some hints on how to create good passwords.
-You can also use an automatic password generation program to do this for you (see the section called "Generating user passwords").
+You can also use an automatic password generation program to do this for you (see #Generating user passwords#).